toppyy/webserver/README.md

 Socket-programming practices.
 A web server that can return static files (responding to simple GET-requests).

-To start the server:
+To serve files from "./public/", use:

-    cd src && make && ./server s
+    cd src && make && ./server ./public/

+You can specify a port (defaults to 3000):

+    ./server ./public/ 8000